What's the difference between a "Bed and Breakfast" and a full service Hotel?

 from the electric jug to make tea, etc

-- Make sure there is just sufficient water in the see-through reservoir
+- make sure there is just sufficient water in the see-through reservoir (why needlessly heat more water than you need?)

-- Wait a short while until the switch clicks off automatically
+- wait a short while until the switch clicks off automatically after boiling

 at Amber House